-Quick Fact #1: Napoleon di Buonaparte was born to Carlo Maria di Bounaparte and Maria Letizia Ramolino on 15 August 1769, in the Ajjacio, Corsica, France.
-Napoleon’s family were descended from Italian nobility, and inhabited an ancestral home known as "Casa Buonaparte."
-The future Emperor had seven siblings, including: Joseph, Lucien, Elisa, Louis, Pauline, Caroline, and Jerome.
-Napoleon was baptized as a Catholic, and later changed his name to Napoleon Bonaparte at the age of twenty-seven.
+- Napoleon di Buonaparte was born to Carlo Maria di Bounaparte and Maria Letizia Ramolino on 15 August 1769, in the Ajjacio, Corsica, France.
+Napoleon’s family was descended from Italian nobility, and inhabited an ancestral home known as "Casa Buonaparte."
+The future Emperor had seven siblings, including Joseph, Lucien, Elisa, Louis, Pauline, Caroline, and Jerome.
+Napoleon was baptized as a Catholic and later changed his name to Napoleon Bonaparte at the age of twenty-seven.

-Quick Fact #3: Following the outbreak of revolution in 1789, Bonaparte took a two year leave of absence back in Corsica, where he participated in a three-way battle between nationalists (whom Bonaparte sided with), revolutionaries, and royalists Because of his military background, Napoleon was given command of a volunteer group of Jacobins during the struggle.
+- Following the outbreak of the revolution in 1789, Bonaparte took a two-year leave of absence back in Corsica, where he participated in a three-way battle between nationalists (whom Bonaparte sided with), revolutionaries, and royalists Because of his military background, Napoleon was given command of a volunteer group of Jacobins during the struggle.
 After being promoted to Captain in the French Army, Napoleon later returned to France in 1793 after the situation in Corsica deteriorated for the worst.

-Quick Fact #7: Not even exile could prevent Napoleon from threatening the European continent for long.
+- Not even exile could prevent Napoleon from threatening the European continent for long.
 In 1815, Napoleon escaped the island of Elba and miraculously rallied another French Army within days of his arrival.
-For a period known as the “Hundred Days,” Napoleon fought head-to-head with Europe’s armies once again, but was eventually defeated at the Battle of Waterloo on 18 June 1815.
+For a period known as the “Hundred Days,” Napoleon fought head-to-head with Europe’s armies once again but was eventually defeated at the Battle of Waterloo on 18 June 1815.
 Once more, Napoleon was exiled; this time to the island of Saint Helena.
 He later died there in 1821 at the age of fifty-one.
-Although the exact cause of Napoleon’s death are unknown, it is believed that he died of stomach cancer.
+Although the exact cause of Napoleon’s death is unknown, it is believed that he died of stomach cancer.

-Fun Fact #1: Although it is often accepted that Napoleon was short, he was actually of average height (5 feet, six and a half inches).
+- Although it is often accepted that Napoleon was short, he was actually of average height (5 feet, 6.5 inches).

-Fun Fact #2: Although many have accepted that Napoleon died of stomach cancer, it remains unclear if another cause of death may be attributed to his early demise.
-Some historians speculate that Napoleon may have been poisoned due to the high-concentration of arsenic that was present in hair samples conducted on his dead body.
+- Although many have accepted that Napoleon died of stomach cancer, it remains unclear if another cause of death may be attributed to his early demise.
+Some historians speculate that Napoleon may have been poisoned due to the high concentration of arsenic that was present in hair samples conducted on his dead body.

-Fun Fact #4: Napoleon deeply feared the possibility of falling into enemy hands, and wore a vile of poison around his neck at all times (to take in the event of capture).
+- Napoleon deeply feared the possibility of falling into enemy hands and wore a vile of poison around his neck at all times (to take in the event of capture).
 Napoleon eventually used this poison in 1814.
 However, the poison failed to run its course and only made him sick.

-Fun Fact #8: Napoleon was married twice in his lifetime.
+- Napoleon was married twice in his lifetime.
 His first marriage in 1796 to Josephine de Beauharnais ended in divorce, after her failure to produce him a male heir.
 On 11 March 1810, Napoleon married his second wife, Marie Louise, the Archduchess of Austria.
 The couple had one child, named Napoleon Francis Joseph Charles.
 Although he remained married to Marie Louise for the remainder of his life, Napoleon remained devoted to Josephine to the very end.
-In fact, his final word on his death-bed in 1821 was the name, “Josephine.”
+In fact, his final word on his deathbed in 1821 was the name, “Josephine.”